-As a result of these initiatives, the amount of the operating loss in our retail segment was reduced in fiscal 2010, and the retail segment achieved an operating profit in fiscal 2011.
-We continue to believe that operation of the Wilsons retail outlet stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2011.
+As a result of these initiatives, the amount of the operating loss in our retail segment was reduced in fiscal 2010, and the retail segment achieved an operating profit in each of fiscal 2011 and 2012.
+We continue to believe that operation of the Wilsons outlet stores is part of our core competency, as outerwear comprised about one-half of our net sales at Wilsons in fiscal 2012.
 We expect to continue to implement and refine these initiatives with a view to creating a store concept that is capable of building growth and profitability over the long-term.
-We expect to add approximately 10 to 15 new Wilsons retail outlet stores in fiscal 2012.
+During fiscal 2012, we increased the number of our Wilson outlet stores by 5 and opened 4 new Andrew Marc outlet stores.
+We expect to add approximately 14 new outlet stores in fiscal 2013.

-During the third quarter of fiscal 2011, we formed a joint venture with The Camuto Group that will operate footwear and accessory retail outlet stores under the name "Vince Camuto."
-The Camuto Group will provide product for the new store concept and will merchandise the stores.
-Through our Wilsons team, we will provide the infrastructure and expertise for operation of the stores, including real estate, distribution, information systems, finance and administration.
-Both companies will share equally in the capital costs of the joint venture.
-We expect to begin opening these stores in the first half of fiscal 2012 and to open approximately 10 Vince Camuto outlet stores in fiscal 2012.
-We will account for this joint venture under the equity method.
+During the third quarter of fiscal 2011, we formed a joint venture with The Camuto Group to operate footwear and accessory outlet stores under the name "Vince Camuto."
+The Camuto Group provides product and merchandises the stores.
+We provide the infrastructure and expertise for operation of the stores, including real estate, distribution, information systems, finance and administration.
+Both companies share equally in the capital costs of the joint venture.
+The joint venture opened the first Vince Camuto outlet store in April 2011 and, as of January 31, 2012, 11 of these stores were in operation.
+We are accounting for our share of this joint venture under the equity method.